Trademark Opposition

 Compliance Calendar LLP has extensive experience in filing strong trademark counter-statements as well as filing TM-O on your behalf.
 Our trademark agents/ attorneys have set a standard in representing trademark counter-statements/ filing TM-O and help how to avoid trademark opposition or file tm opposition to safeguard your own brand.

-Note 1: If the Applicant does not file the Counter Statement within two months, the Trademark application is deemed Abandoned.
+NOTE 1: If the Applicant does not file the Counter Statement within two months, the Trademark application is deemed Abandoned.

-Note 2: Upon receipt of the Opponent's evidence, the Applicant is given 2 months (extendable by 1 month) to file any Evidence in Support of Application.
+NOTE 2: Upon receipt of the Opponent's evidence, the Applicant is given 2 months (extendable by 1 month) to file any Evidence in Support of Application.

-Note 3: Trademark opposition is a type of remedy available to registered proprietors/previous users of a trademark.
+NOTE 3: Trademark opposition is a type of remedy available to registered proprietors/previous users of a trademark.
 However, all registered proprietors/previous users must keep an eye out for filing trademark opposition.

-Note 4: Keep an eye on trademarks even if you are an owner of a registered brand/ previous users.
+NOTE 4: Keep an eye on trademarks even if you are an owner of a registered brand/ previous users.
 Also, do not get complacent if your TM Application has been Accepted & Advertised and 4 months have not passed which is the period for filing a TM Opposition.

-Note 5: If your rights are infringed upon causing a situation of Trademark Infringement, take appropriate action at the appropriate time and Trademark Opposition could be the best remedy at the initial stage of Trademark Registration itself.
+NOTE 5: If your rights are infringed upon causing a situation of Trademark Infringement, take appropriate action at the appropriate time and Trademark Opposition could be the best remedy at the initial stage of Trademark Registration itself.

 We at Compliance Calendar can assist you with your trademark application status “Opposed” with full fledge services from start to end.
 When a trademark registration application is filed in India, the registrar publishes it in the trademark journal, and a third party has four months from the date of publication or advertisement to file an opposition to the trademark application.
 When an Opposition is filed against your trademark, the status of your online trademark registration will change to "Opposed".
 For any support, reach out to us at info@ccoffice.in or connect at 9988424211.